microsoft/aitour-build-a-copilot-on-azure-ai/docs/workshop/docs/2-Workshop/01-Setup/2-Provisioning/02-Skillable.md

 1. Run this command in terminal.
 Complete workflow when prompted.

+    !!! tip "TIP: You won't need to enter Azure credentials again - just select the account you logged into in the last step!"

     ``` title="" linenums="0"
     azd auth login --use-device-code
     ```

-    !!! tip "TIP: You won't need to enter Azure credentials again.
-Just select the username from the previous step."

 1. You will have opened a new tab to complete auth workflow.
 You can close that now.
 1. Return to GitHub Codespaces tab and VS Code terminal to continue.